A Killer Lower Body, Minus the Joint Pain

 So what about those legs?
 A few standard rehabilitation exercises, such as leg presses, step ups and wall slides, among others, may be part of your rehab program and recommended by your therapist.
 But there are other safe and effective exercises you may be able to include to speed your recovery and maintain tone in your butt and thighs.

-Here are a few of my favourite lower body exercises for clients with knee pain!
+Here are a few of our favourite lower body exercises for BB clients with knee pain.

 Caution!
 While these exercises are safe for most, speak to your therapist about your specific injury before adding these exercises to your routine.
-If you experience pain during any of these exercises, please stop and refer to your therapist before continuing.
+If you experience pain, please stop and refer to your therapist before continuing.

 Straight Leg Extension - stand with back against wall; lift one leg at a time with knee completely straight.
 Maintain straight posture while lifting legs.
 Complete all reps on one side, then switch.

-Ball Squat – stand with stability ball between wall and small of your back; place feet slightly in front of you so your knees end at a 90-degree position at the bottom of your squat.
-Push bum back and under the ball as you carefully squat (only as low as possible without pain), pause, then press back up to standing.
+Ball Squat - stand with stability ball between wall and small of your back; place feet slightly in front of you so your knees end at a 90-degree position at the bottom of your squat.
+Push bum back and under the ball as you inhale & carefully squat (only as low as possible without pain), pause, then exhale to press back up to standing.

 Dirty Dog – begin on hands and knees in "table" position; without tilting hips to the side, lift one knee up and to the side (picture a dog at a fire hydrant... that's where this one gets its name!), pause and lower.
 Complete all reps on one side, then switch.